 criminal law, causation, but-for, Michael Moore

 Ferzan, Kimberly Kessler, "The Unsolved Mysteries of Causation and Responsibility" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2603.